lucky-wolf/DW2-XL/README.md

 - Ancient Knowledge
   - Reduced cost of Ancient Guardian Vault Investigations
   - Ancient Knowledge techs now offer +5% to research further ancient knowledge techs
+- Super weapons [X]
-- Super weapons [X] are now standard sizes as whatever category they belong to
+  - Super weapons sizes are standard for their category
+  - Super weapons tech cost is tier 7.5 (was tier 8.5)
 - Increased costs of most advanced planetary facilities
 - Improved some ship class names
 - Fixed issues with planetary fighter bases so that they upgrade in correct order for all types